jacekbwwa/HangManAsyncJB/README.md

 the computer gives a penalty point, that's remove one life.
 If there is 0 lives, the user looses.
 The user won when he guesses all letters.
-The picture of gallows is displayed when user miss the letter.
+The picture of the gallows is displayed when the user miss the letter.

 &nbsp;# # # # # # # #
 &nbsp;#&nbsp;   &nbsp;  &nbsp;   &nbsp;   &nbsp;  &nbsp;  &nbsp;&nbsp;|